bbc/react-transcript-editor/docs/guides/adapters.md

 ```

-4. and use the helper function `generateEntitiesRanges` to  add the `entityRanges` to each block. - see above
+4. And use the helper function `generateEntitiesRanges` to  add the `entityRanges` to each block. - see above

 5. If you have speaker diarization info you can also add this to the block info - _optional_